 Ironically, this is exactly what everyone on The Bachelorette claims to be wanting too.
 They want to find true love; they long for partners to spend their lives with.
 Yet, season after season, and in this episode in particular, many of the contestants go about it in all the wrong ways.

 Why is that?
 Perhaps Franzen can point us towards a reason.

 He comments that people love social media because their lives look more interesting through the facebook interface.
 As they portray themselves through blogs, videos, and various other online platforms, they often create one-sided versions of reality in order to play up their more likeable attributes.
 Conversely, if they are trying to get a rise out of their audience, they can easily highlight the less attractive versions of their personalities, but only rarely do they reveal a balanced version of their lives.
 Instead, they pick and choose, and as their audience responds to what they have posted, perhaps the danger is that this mediated version of their lives/selves starts to feel authentic.
-5 Most Annoying Facebook Couples
+Dislike!
+The 5 Most Annoying Facebook Couples

 Could this be the case with Ashley and William who seem to have bonded after planning and performing a fictional wedding together?